Panel discussion Additive manufacturing in aero industry at the Code N conference at Cebit 2015

-I would like to show you an overview how we are seeing it globally.
-After this I would like to talk about the process and projects we have done so far.
-Within these 4,5 years we are looking back at over 130 metal projects.
+I would like to show you an overview how we see it globally.
+After this, I would like to talk about the process and projects we have done so far.
+Within these 4,5 years, we are looking back at over 130 metal projects.

 Lets begin with the Terry Wohlers Report, most of you will know it.
 Terry Wohlers has been doing this report for over the last 20 years.

 So the interesting thing is that we can observe a growth rate of 30 percent in the market regarding machines and materials over the last three years.